Saint-Nneka/Glasp-Assignment/GlaspExtension.md

 Click on “copy link to highlight” to share your highlight offline or to unlisted platforms.

-*🟰 Copy highlight Embed code*
+*🔲Copy highlight Embed code*
-Simply copy the “highlight embed code and write it into your software program as you wish.
+Simply copy the “highlight embed code" and write it into your software program as you wish.

-*🗑️Delete Highlight*
+🗑 *Delete Highlight*

 In case you missed key areas of the web article while selecting, you can click on "delete highlight" to empty your container.
 Then you can go ahead and make a new note.